zerotier/coyote/README.md

 coyote aims to solve a few problems (not all of these are solved yet; see "Task List" below):

-- Provide an alternative to boulder and pebble
 - Provide ACME with backing storage you prefer to use, by way of Rust's traits for storage implementation.
 - Provide ACME in non-conforming scenarios (e.g., behind corporate firewalls)
 - Provide ACME services with hooks into the validation system, so you can implement validations however you feel like.
 - It's a library; make it as big or as small as you like.
 No need for multiple implementations.
 - A FOSS alternative to the letsencrypt canonical implementation that is _also_ tested against LE's test suite.

-`acmed` comes with coyote; it is a complete example canonical implementation against PostgreSQL for backing storage and OpenSSL for crypto.
+`acmed` comes as an example with coyote; it is a complete canonical implementation against PostgreSQL for backing storage.
 It (deliberately) allows all challenges through and is not meant for production usage.

-coyote is intended to let you build an `acmed` without using `acmed` itself, but that will not come until the project is complete.
-Until then it is a single implementation with enough traits / generic parameters to make alternatives possible later.
-For example, work to implement a redis-based nonce validation system would just be a trait implementation at the time of this writing, even though it is not available today.
+`coyote` is intended to let you build an ACME service without using `acmed` itself, leveraging the traits and tools available in this library for scaffolding.
+For example, work to implement a Redis based nonce validation system would just be a trait implementation, even though it is not available in this library.

 ## Running `acmed`

 [acmed](examples/acmed.rs) is a very small, example implementation of coyote, intended to demonstrate usage of it.
 It is not meant or designed to be used in a production environment.
 It does not perform challenges properly, allowing all of them that come in.

 You'll need `docker` to launch the postgres instance.
-Provide `HOSTNAME` to set a host name for TLS service; otherwise `localhost` is assumed.
-A CA at `ca.pem` and `ca.key` will be generated at the directory you run the `cargo` commands from, which you will need to pass to clients to your certificates.
-Also, a TLS in-memory cert will be generated to serve the `acmed` instance.
+Plain HTTP works better with `certbot` for testing so you don't have to dink with your roots; if you want to use `caddy` or other ACME clients you will need to use a HTTPS enabled service, see "TLS" below.

 To launch:

 ```
 $ make postgres
-$ HOSTNAME=tls-hostname.local cargo run --bin acmed
+$ cargo run --example acmed
 ```

-It will start a service on `https://${HOSTNAME}:8000` which you can then pass as the `--server` flag to `certbot`, e.g.:
+It will start a service on `http://127.0.0.1:8000` which you can then pass as the `--server` flag to `certbot`, e.g.:

 ```
-certbot --server 'https://${HOSTNAME}:8000' certonly --standalone -d 'foo.com' -m 'erik+github@hollensbe.org' --agree-tos
+certbot --server 'http://127.0.0.1:8000' certonly --standalone -d 'foo.com' -m 'erik+github@hollensbe.org' --agree-tos
 ```

+### Running `acmed-tls`

+We provide the TLS example as [acmed-tls](examples/acmed-tls.rs); just provide `HOSTNAME` to set a host name for TLS service; otherwise `localhost` is assumed.
+A CA at `ca.pem` and `ca.key` will be generated at the directory you run the `cargo` commands from, which you will need to pass to clients to your certificates.
+Also, a TLS in-memory cert will be generated to serve the `acmed` instance.
+It will start a service on `https://${HOSTNAME}:8000` which you can then pass as the `acme_ca` global directive in caddy.

 Otherwise, the use is the same.

+### Accessing the database

 To access the postgres instance that `acmed` is running against (provided by `make postgres`):